A list of real-world uses of differential privacy

 - Process \(B\) uses a privacy unit of user-month with \(\varepsilon_B=3\).

 Can we simply multiply \(\varepsilon_A\) by \(30\) to compare it to \(\varepsilon_B\)?
 Well, not really.
-The data of a user during a single day is protected by Process \(A\) with \(\varepsilon_A\), which is worse than what Process \(B\) can guarantee (at most \(\varepsilon_B\)).
+The data of a user during a single day is protected by Process \(A\) with \(\varepsilon_A\), which is better than what Process \(B\) can guarantee (at most \(\varepsilon_B\)).
 But with process \(A\), the data of an entire month is only protected with \(30\varepsilon_A=6\) with Process \(A\), so Process \(B\) has better guarantees.
 And this is without the possibility of using better privacy accounting methods, to get tighter parameters for the monthly guarantees of Process \(A\).